Sebastianhju/Runeterra-5e/Items/Rare Items.md

 <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-items/Chalice of Blessing.png" Align=right width=8% height=8%>

 - 2500 Gold
-- Wonderous Item
+- Wondrous Item
 - Attunement

 **Blessing**: You learn the bless spell and can cast it once a day without using a spell slot.
 Whenever you cast bless, you can spend 4 mana to empower it.
-An empowered bless spells dice increses to 1d6 and heals the blessed creature equal to the number rolled on the bless dice whenever they make an attack roll or saving throw.
+An empowered bless spells dice increases to 1d6 and heals the blessed creature equal to the number rolled on the bless dice whenever they make an attack roll or saving throw.

 **Health**: You gain maximum hit points equal to half your hit dice.